yashburshe/CS4530-Fall-2025/tutorials/week3-socketio.md

 Socket.IO is great for any use case where real-time updates are essential, or when the client and server need continuous communication.
 A few examples are:

-1. Chat Room - This is a simple use case outlined in the documentation (linked below).
-Users need to send and receive messages in real-time (instantly).
-With Socket.IO, the user can emit a message to the server, which then broadcasts it with the other connected users.
-If you were to use a REST API here, there would a lot of overhead and latency in sending/receiving messages from the need of constant requests to the API.
+1. **Chat Room** – This is a simple use case outlined in the documentation (linked below).
+Users need to send and receive messages in real time (instantly).
+With Socket.IO, the user can emit a message to the server, which then broadcasts it to the other connected users.
+If you were to use a REST API here, there would be a lot of overhead and latency in sending/receiving messages due to the need for constant requests to the API.

-2. Multiplayer Games - Real-time game state sharing with low latency is essential for smooth multiplayer gameplay.
-By emitting socket events with the updated game state, you can make sure that all of the connected player clients have the same synchronized copy of the game state to display.
+2. **Multiplayer Games** – Real-time game state sharing with low latency is essential for smooth multiplayer gameplay.
+By emitting socket events with the updated game state, you can ensure that all connected player clients have the same synchronized copy of the game state to display.

-3. Collaborative Tools - For applications like collaborative text editors or whiteboards, sockets can help keep the state synchronized across the clients.
+3. **Collaborative Tools** – For applications like collaborative text editors or whiteboards, sockets can help keep the state synchronized across clients.
 When a user makes a change, the change will be emitted to the server, which may internally update the "source of truth" for the application.
-Then, the updated state would be emitted to all other connected clients, so that everyone sees the edits in real-time.
+Then, the updated state would be emitted to all other connected clients, so that everyone sees the edits in real time.

 # Using Socket.IO